School Quality Reports Overview

 - Scores lower than 35 are Tier 3.
 Tier 3 schools fall significantly short of high-performance standards showing inadequate academic performance and student achievement.

 What do we measure?

-The School Quality Report for PK-12 schools are divided into four categories: Student Progress, Student Achievement, Gateway, and Environment.
-Each categories assesses the performance of each school.
+The School Quality Report for PK-12 schools is divided into four categories: Student Progress, Student Achievement, Gateway, and Environment.
+Each category assesses the performance of each school.

 The Student Progress and Student Achievement measures performance in English language arts (ELA) and Math:

 - Student Progress measures student growth in ELA and Math on the PARCC assessment for one or two school years.
 For schools ending in grades K-3, DC PCSB uses Northwest Evaluation Association Measures of Academic Progress (NWEA MAP) data to report on growth.
 For schools with students in grades 3-8 or high school, DC PCSB uses PARCC data to report on growth.

 - The Student Achievement category’s measures show the percentage of students who are approaching and meeting/exceeding expectations in ELA and math on the PARCC.